contrast-bot/cratecore/BRAINSTORM.md

 - StatsManager
 - BlacklistManager
 - EventManager
 - Logger (Webhook + file)
-- Or else
+- Utils (number formatting, cooldowns, etc.)

 ---

 ## Final Notes

-The bot design supports infinite progression loops, strategic resource management, and social interaction via trading.
+The bot is designed for infinite progression, competitive grinding, and strategic resource use.
-It’s ready for production-level development.
+No bloated features.
+Every system supports retention and replayability.